 Failure to meet financial obligations is cause for suspension from classes and refusal to permit registration, transfer of credits, or granting of a degree.

 SUMMARY STATEMENT

-The following tabulation is a typical charge for a new student enrolled in day classes for a schedule of 11 to 18 hours each semester.
+The following is a typical charge for a student enrolled for a schedule of 12 or more credit hours each semester, effective for the fall of 1955 and thereafter.